TSPulse: Tiny Pre-Trained Models with Disentangled Representations for Rapid Time Series¶

 Background & Motivation¶

-Task-specific models: TimesFM, Chronos, and Moirai focus on forecasting tasks.
+Specialized Models: TimesFM, Chronos, and Moirai focus on forecasting tasks.

-General-purpose models: Moment and UniTS extend to classification, anomaly detection, and imputation.
+General-purpose Models: Moment and UniTS extend to classification, anomaly detection, and imputation.

-Cross-domain models: Time-LLM and GPT4TS attempt to adapt LLMs to time series.
+Cross-domain Models: Time-LLM and GPT4TS attempt to adapt LLMs to time series.

 Method¶